JohnLockwood/johnlockwood.github.io/docs/_sources/cognitive_science/Resources.md.txt

 [How Emotions are Made: The Secret Life of the Brain](https://lisafeldmanbarrett.com/books/how-emotions-are-made/) by Lisa Feldmean Barrett.
 I am reading this now.
 The main idea is the theory of the "construction of emotions", an active process in which our concepts (driven by language) play a large role.
 I should write a longer review.
 There's also a [YouTube Video](https://www.youtube.com/watch?v=KliAI9umFyY) by Dr. Barrett.

-[Neuronal Dynamics: From single neurons to networks and models of cognition and beyond](https://neuronaldynamics.epfl.ch/book.html) Wulfram Gerstner et. al.  A challenging theoretical work on the mathematics of neuronal function, with Python exercises.

 ## Read Next?